javapathfinder/jpf-wiki-sync/install/System-requirements.md

 ***

 That's all you need!
-We build JPF with the Gradle Build System, and we provide a wrapper in our repository.
+We build JPF with the Gradle Build System, and we provide a wrapper in our repository that requires you nothing but Java.
+Check the [Build, Test, and Run](https://github.com/javapathfinder/jpf-core/wiki/Build,-Test,-Run) page for more information.

 If you are checking our `java-8` branch, you will need to use Ant and manage some dependencies manually.
 <details close>
 <summary>Click here for more details if you are using Ant.</summary>